History of West Virginia

-The area that comprises West Virginia was originally part of the British Virginia Colony (1607–1776) and the western part of the U.S. state of Virginia (1776–1863).
+The area that comprises West Virginia was originally part of the British Virginia Colony (1607–1776) and the western part of the U.S. Commonwealth of Virginia (1776–1788), and state of Virginia (1788–1863).
 Western Virginia became sharply divided over the issue of secession from the Union, leading to the separation from Virginia, and formalized by West Virginia's admittance to the Union as a new state in 1863.
 West Virginia was one of five Civil War border states.

-During the late 19th and early 20th century, West Virginia saw its population grow, due in large part to the economic job opportunities provided by the coal and logging industries.
-Since the mid-20th century, West Virginia has experienced population declines due in large part to its citizens leaving for opportunities elsewhere.
+During the late 19th and early 20th century West Virginia saw its population grow, due in large part to the economic job opportunities provided by the coal and logging industries.
+Underground mining has been replaced by surface mining, which is much safer and employs far fewer workers, Since the mid-20th century, young residents with a good education have left for better paying opportunities elsewhere, so the state has experienced a steady decline in population.
 West Virginia's history has been profoundly affected by its mountainous terrain, spectacular river valleys, and rich natural resources.
 These were all factors driving its state economy and the lifestyles of residents, as well as drawing visitors to the state.
-West Virginia's nickname is known as the "Mountain State" due to its landscape being largely covered by the Appalachian Mountains.
+West Virginia's nickname is the "Mountain State" due to its landscape being largely covered by the Appalachian Mountains.